Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Results

-Figure \ref{figure1} presents a comparative analysis of the correlation between energy differences ($\abs{\Delta E}$) and three different measures of structural differences: (a) RMSD, (b) D-MAE, and (c) geodesic distance.
-The Pearson correlation coefficients, denoted as ``r'' in Figure \ref{figure1}, indicate the strength of the linear relationship between the energy difference and each structural error.
-Among the three measurements, RMSD shows the lowest correlation with energy differences, suggesting that it may not adequately capture energetically relevant structural deviations.
-In contrast, D-MAE shows a higher correlation than RMSD, as it uses interatomic distances that can better capture changes in bond lengths and other subtle structural variations.
-The results demonstrate that the geodesic distance exhibits the highest correlation with energy differences among the three measurements, with a correlation value of 0.88, suggesting that this measurement is more effective at capturing energetically relevant structural deviations.
-These results support the hypothesis that the Riemannian manifold representation, which takes into account the physical intuition, provides a more meaningful metric for assessing molecular conformation.
+Figure~\ref{fig:schematic_of_RDSM}b presents a comparative analysis of the correlation between energy differences ($\abs{\Delta E}$) and the following two different measures of structural differences: RMSD and geodesic distance.
+The Pearson correlation coefficients, denoted as ``r'' in Figure~\ref{fig:schematic_of_RDSM}b, indicate the degree of the linear relationship between the energy difference and each structural deviation on a logarithmic scale.
+RMSD shows a lower correlation with the energy difference, with a value of 0.37, suggesting that it may not adequately capture energetically relevant structural deviations.
+In contrast, the geodesic distance exhibits a high correlation with a value of 0.90, indicating its effectiveness in capturing energy-associated structural changes.
+These results support the hypothesis that the physics-informed Riemannian manifold representation provides a more meaningful metric for assessing the molecular conformation on a PES.